-Aside from their intrinsic value, the veteran trees of parkland and wood-pasture in particular provide important micro-habitats for many internationally rare species, including certain fungi, lichens, bryophytes and a variety of saproxylic invertebrates (flies and beetles that feed on decaying and dead material, specifically wood).
+Aside from their intrinsic value, the veteran trees of parkland provide important microhabitats for many internationally rare species, including certain fungi, lichens, bryophytes and a variety of saproxylic invertebrates (flies and beetles that feed on decaying and dead material, specifically wood); 2000 species of invertebrate rely on ancient or veteran trees (Gosling, 2017).
 These micro-habitats include attached and detached decaying wood, sap runs, heart-rot, water-filled rot holes, rotting stumps and invisible old roots.
-The Saproxylic Quality Index (SQI) (NE, 2011) is one of two systems devised for the relative assessment of site quality for nature conservation using the species rarity of saproxylic beetles.
+The Saproxylic Quality Index (SQI) (NE, 2011) is one of two systems devised for the relative assessment of site quality for nature conservation using the species rarity of saproxylic beetles; at least 40 species are needed to make an assessment, only likely to be achieved by specialist survey.
+However, most of the species statuses have been updated and are now different from those on the spreadsheet (Richard Wright, 2019).

 The fungi associated with veteran trees and the dead wood in turn provide a further microhabitat for many insects.
 Parklands also provide a refuge for indigenous or otherwise valuable tree genotypes (e.g. pedunculate oak and black poplar, P.nigra).
+Coombe Country Park is one of 40 best places for beetle fauna of veteran trees.